Affiliate Disclosure

 We’ve talked about UEFI benefits over BIOS in this quick article.
 If you landed on this page by mistake or don’t know what UEFI or BIOS is then I highly recommend you read that bit first.
 It’s really short and summarizes the most important parts.

-How to Verify if Windows is Using UEFI Mode
+How to Verify if Windows is Using UEFI Mode with the System Information Utility

 - Open the Start Menu and type System Information.